Get insider access

 Yes

 The Apple AirPods Pro 2nd Generation have great Bluetooth connectivity.
 They have an H2 chip for seamless pairing with other devices in your Apple ecosystem, and you can connect them simultaneously to two different Apple devices.
 However, you'll only be able to receive audio from one device at a time.
 However, this won't work if you're using Android devices.
 They also support AAC codec, which can offer better audio quality than SBC.
 That said, their SBC latency falls just outside of good values, resulting in lip sync mismatch, which can be annoying if you're streaming video.
 Latency can vary depending on the app and device, though.
-It's also worth mentioning that these buds don't support any codecs designed for high-quality audio, which is disappointing if you want to listen to Hi-Res audio via services like Tidal or Apple Music.
+It's also worth mentioning that these buds don't support any codecs designed for high-quality audio, like the LDAC support you get with the Technics EAH-AZ80 True Wireless.
+This can be disappointing if you want to listen to Hi-Res audio via services like Tidal or Apple Music.

 0